 Fireweed is in full bloom which means we're in the heart of summer!
-Fireweed, also widely known as willow herb, is an easily identifiable native plant that stands up to 8 feet tall with prominent purple to deep pink flowers that bloom in July and August.
+Fireweed, also widely known as willow herb, is an easily identifiable native plant that stands up to 8 feet tall with prominent purple to deep pink flowers that bloom in June through August.
 It favors roadsides, wastelands, logged clearings and usually one of the first plants to grow after a forest fire, hence the name.
 It restores the soil and prepares the forest for regeneration.
 It is also an important food source for bears, moose, elk and deer as well as pollinating insects and hummingbirds.

 This fermented Fireweed tea is not like a regular herbal tea infusion, the leaves will be fermented just like those in black tea, and as a result, you can make a tea very similar to black tea without the caffeine and addictive properties.
 The fermentation process works its magic to create a deeper, more fruity flavor.